How to integrate Zoom MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Zoom to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Zoom agent that can schedule a zoom meeting for tomorrow, add a registrant to my next webinar, summarize my last recorded meeting, list participants from yesterday's meeting through natural language commands.
+By the end, you'll have a working Zoom agent that can schedule a zoom meeting for tomorrow, add a registrant to your next webinar, summarize your last recorded meeting through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Zoom account through Composio's Zoom MCP server.